Oseias22/Lista-de-afazeres/README.md

 # codigo-todo-dia-03
-Relógio Digital DINÂMICO | HTML, CSS e JS. acompanhando do YouTube
+To Do List | HTML, CSS e JS. acompanhando do YouTube